Anal Fissures: Internal Anal Sphincterotomy

 If you are deciding whether to have this surgery, it is important that you consider the chance of incontinence.
-In some cases, the risk of incontinence is too great to justify doing lateral internal sphincterotomy.
+In some cases, the risk of incontinence is too great to justify doing internal anal sphincterotomy.
 This may be true for women who develop a fissure while giving birth, because they typically don't have a high resting pressure in their internal sphincter.
 A procedure called anal advancement flap may be done instead of sphincterotomy.
 In this procedure, the edges of the fissure are removed, and healthy tissue is sewn over the area.

-Brown CJ, et al. (2007).
+- Brown CJ, et al. (2007).
 Lateral internal sphincterotomy is superior to topical nitroglycerin for healing chronic anal fissure and does not compromise long-term fecal continence: Six-year follow-up of a multicenter, randomized, controlled trial.
 Diseases of the Colon and Rectum, 50(4): 442–448.

 Primary Medical Reviewer Anne C. Poinier, MD - Internal Medicine

 Specialist Medical Reviewer C. Dale Mercer, MD, FRCSC, FACS - General Surgery

-© 1995-, Healthwise, Incorporated.
+© 1995-2016 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.